ubiqsecurity/ubiq-java/README.md

 }
 ```

-### Decrypt a large data element where data is loaded in chunks
+### Unstructured decryption of a large data element where data is loaded in chunks

-- Create a decryption object using the credentials.
+- Create a unstructured decryption object using the credentials.
 - Call the decryption instance ```begin()``` method.
 - Call the decryption instance ```update()``` method repeatedly until all data is processed.
 - Call the decryption instance ```end()``` method